Frequently Asked Questions

 Q: Do you charge for travel expenses?

-A: No problem.
-We work with many schools that already have ongoing initiatives.
-Our program teaches the Peace Sign Approach, a psychological approach to bullying/social aggression.
-This approach can be implemented alongside your existing initiatives to increase your effectiveness in dramatically reducing conflict on campus.
+A: We serve many schools that already have existing programs.
+I don’t have a program, but rather a psychological approach to social aggression, called the “Peace Sign Approach”.
+This approach can be implemented alongside your existing initiatives, to increase your effectiveness in dramatically reducing conflict on campus.

 Q: Is your presentation high-tech?
 What kind of equipment is required for us to host your programs?

-Q: So, is your assembly entertaining?
+Q: Is your assembly entertaining?

 Q: Does your program talk about suicide/self-injurious behaviors?